EnriqueDoster/project_lab_notebooks/postdoc_projects/Mannheimia_baits.md

 Current Tasks
 -----

-  1. Run CATCH to create baits

-    * Optimize with pipeline

-    * Test various "design.py" flags
-  2. Improve specificity of baits
+  1. Improve specificity of baits

     * Test kraken and/or blast to identify contaminant sequences
+  2. Determine which loci are associated with different PFGE clusters.
+    * Is this different for short reads?

 Current project status